COUNTY & STATE FAIRS

 Cedar shingles cutting demonstration, Anne Arundel County Fair, Crownsville, Maryland, September 2006.
 Photo by Diane F. Evartt.

 County Fairs.
 In Maryland, traditional showcases of agriculture persist through county fairs, which celebrate the agricultural bounty and traditions of farm life.
 Starting in the summer months of July and August, and continuing into September and October, county fairs open throughout the State.
 Depending on the particular county, they may span a week or a long weekend.
+The Great Frederick Fair, for example, will next be held September 17-25, 2021.
 Often, concerts of country music are offered on Saturday nights, and in some counties, gospel or barber-shop quartets awaken Sunday mornings.

 Quilts, Anne Arundel County Fair, Crownsville, Maryland, September 2012.
 Photo by Diane F. Evartt.